 Can I volunteer to transcribe or translate interviews at the Museum?

-Can I use US Holocaust Memorial Museum survivor testimonies in a for-profit production?
+Can I use testimonies from the Museum’s collection in a production?

 Requests to obtain high-resolution copies of interviews and permission to use interviews are evaluated on a case-by-case basis.
 Contact email@example.com to initiate a request.
 Once the use has been approved, Museum staff can provide the high-res digital copy via FTP at no cost.